About Opening a Playhouse…

 Starting a Playhouse is a labor of love.
 Just like any grass root effort, opening a Playhouse in your community requires a lot of passion, dedication and help from a lot of hands.
 However, on that day when your Playhouse opens for the first time, and you see hundreds of people packed into your Playhouse offering to do whatever they can to help make the Playhouse a success – all your hard work will be worth it.
 Below is an outline of the steps necessary to open a GiGi’s Playhouse in your community.

-Efforts to open a GiGi’s Playhouse are not something that one person can take on.
+Opening a GiGi’s Playhouse in a new location is not something that one person can take on.
 There’s a lot of work to be completed and you will need the time and diverse talents of a dedicated group of people to accomplish your goals.
 In this first phase of opening a Playhouse, you will need to gather a group of about 8-10 people who are willing to commit to a leadership role.
-This group will eventually become your Board of Directors that will operate the Playhouse once it opens.
+This group will be your core start-up committee, many of which will eventually become your Board of Directors, playhouse volunteers and other key roles once you open.
 Once this group is formed, you should set a regular meeting schedule so people can mark it in their calendars.
 Make every effort to diversify this group by recruiting people with different backgrounds, skill sets and talents.
 Areas of specific importance are; fundraising, marketing, and community outreach.

 Begin To Raise Funds